zoosk/zenv/README.md

 ### Sharing dev tools

 ZEnv allows the creation and sharing of any number of tools for making work easier.
-Need to make sure all your developers have access to a linter or test runner?
+Need to make sure everyone has access to a linter or test runner?
 Just add it to the `bin` folder and check in.

-### Shell startup
+### Shell customization

 In addition to dev tools, you can add arbitrary code that will run on your developers' machines whenever they start a terminal.
 This allows you to share